fyhe8082/852project/README.md

-# 852project
+# A Client-Server Data Transferring Application Implemented TFRC Protocol
 This is a class project of Internetworking.
-This is client branch.
+It is implemented as RFC3448.